 against, call the U.S. Department of Health and Human Services (HHS) toll-free at 1-800-368-1019.
 You also can view information concerning the HHS Office of Civil Rights online at www.hhs.gov/ocr.

-For a complete list of member rights and responsibilities, see your STAR Member Handbook and Your Rights for Appeal of an Adverse Determination.
+For a complete list of member rights and responsibilities, check your STAR Member Handbook and Your Rights for Appeal of an Adverse Determination.